 Jon Wipfli is a Midwest native dedicated to cooking with local and sustainable ingredients.
 As graduate of the French Culinary Institute of New York, he has traveled the country developing an extensive cooking repertoire.
 After over decade of cooking in notable restaurants such as; The Bachelor Farmer, Marlow and Sons and Cookshop, he decided it was time for a change and Jon moved into different fields within the food industry including catering, working with local businesses, authorship and feeding people small scale environments.”
 He is also the resident Chef for Growler Magizine.

 “Jorge Guzman wants to make one thing clear: Minnesota can hold its own on the culinary front.
-“We know how to cook,” says the executive chef at Surly Beer Hall and Brewer’s Table in Minneapolis.
+“We know how to cook,” says the executive chef.
 The rest of the country is taking note.
 This year, Guzman was a semifinalist for a James Beard Award, and his leadership earned Surly a coveted spot on Food & Wine’s 2016 Restaurants of the Year list.”
 (Time.com)